 Again, this results in unity, but it comes at the expense of freedom and transformation.

-You find this in concocted forms of church leadership or government over the years like one-bishop rule, one-pastor rule and elder rule that are formulated from erroneous interpretations of Scripture.
+You find this in concocted forms of church leadership or government over the years like one-bishop rule, one-pastor rule and elder rule that are formulated from erroneous interpretations of scriptures about leadership.
 All of these setups are different variations of the same thing – a control/controlled set up of relationships.

 They all use this as their paradigm or lens through which they interpret verses in the Bible.
 Those verses are put forward as supporting the philosophy that special people or groups should have more control over the direction and decisions of churches in the name of protection and guidance.